ftake/news-o-o/_posts/2024/2024-05-31-os-asia-summit-invitation.md

 ---

-### **Invitation to openSUSE Asia Summit 2024 Tokyo Japan**

-### What is openSUSE.Asia Summit?**
+### What is openSUSE.Asia Summit?

-The openSUSE Project is excited to announce that openSUSE.Asia Summit 2024 will be held in Tokyo, Japan.
+The openSUSE Project is excited to announce that [openSUSE.Asia Summit 2024](https://events.opensuse.org/conferences/oSAS24) will be held in Tokyo, Japan.
 The openSUSE.Asia Summit is an annual conference for users and contributors of openSUSE and FLOSS enthusiasts.
 The former summits received major participation from Indonesia, China, Taiwan, Japan, South Korea, and India.

 Since the first openSUSE.Asia Summit was held in Beijing in 2014, the summits have been great opportunities for the online community to gather in person, know each other, and share knowledge and experiences about openSUSE including applications running on it.
 However, COVID-19 made it difficult for 3 years.
 One of our goals of this year’s summit is to provide a place for communication.
 Please note that we will not accept talks by video call this year.